Cascoda/cascoda-sdk/docs/how-to/howto-knxiot.md

 # Getting Started with KNX IoT over Thread

 We offer a wide range of KNX IoT over Thread demo applications.
-You can find an exhaustive list of applications, along with instructions on how to build them [here](https://github.com/Cascoda/knx_iot_demos).
+For an exhaustive list of applications, along with instructions on how to build them or where to access them, please contact support@cascoda.com.
 Here are some of the applications available.

 ## Applications